System Scope and Context

 -

-Via OpenAI Chat Completion API: External Frontends send requests using the widely adopted OpenAI Chat Completion API standard
+Via OpenAI Chat Completion API: External Frontends send requests using the OpenAI Chat Completion API

 -

-Via A2A: External Agents communicate using the Agent-to-Agent protocol for standardized agent interoperability
+Via A2A: External Agents communicate over the Agent-to-Agent protocol

 -

-Via AG-UI: Apps connect through the AG-UI protocol for application-level AI integration
+Via AG-UI: Apps connect over the AG-UI protocol

 -

-Via MCP: The Agentic Layer connects to External Tool Servers via the Model Context Protocol for tool access
+Via MCP: The Agentic Layer reaches External Tool Servers through the Model Context Protocol

 AI Service Integration